srfoster/ai-is-here/README.md

 TODO:

   - MVP - be able to view users' past conversations with your bot
-    * On key page, expand out conversations
+    * On key page, link to conversations/botId/convoId
+      - See record (no chatting)
     * This is currently wacked.
 Sends a request per bot id.
 Need the lambda to take an child key, and return all the child's conversations.
 Then on the client-side, we can filter it down to just the bots that the current access key owns (or seperate out the lists)
        - Also, is this hard because we're using S3's path structure instead of